Gillings School Strategic Themes

 Promote Health, Prevent Disease and Improve Care for All

-As leaders in population health, we’re working to prevent the spread of emerging infectious diseases, such as the Zika virus, MERS and other potential pandemics We discover and promote healthy behaviors, develop more effective treatments and improve survivorship for non-communicable diseases like cancer, heart disease and diabetes.
+As leaders in population health, we’re working both to halt the spread of, and increase adoption of, vaccines and treatments for infectious diseases including: HIV, HPV, malaria, Zika virus, Middle East Respiratory Syndrome (MERS) and other potential pandemics.
+We discover and disseminate healthy behaviors, develop more effective treatments and improve survivorship for non-communicable diseases such as cancer, heart disease and diabetes.

-Focusing on staying healthy throughout a lifetime, we aim to create a culture of health in North Carolina, the United States and around the world.
-Our efforts also reduce maternal and infant deaths, promote healthy aging, prevent violence against women, lessen health inequities among boys and men of color, prevent injuries, and improve access to quality health care and engagement of patients in their own care.
-Read more.
+We aim to create a culture of health in North Carolina, the United States and around the world that will encourage people to stay healthy throughout their lifetimes.
+Our efforts also reduce maternal and infant deaths, promote healthy aging, prevent intimate-partner and gender-based violence, lessen health inequities in underserved or marginalized populations, prevent injuries, improve access to quality health care and engage patients in obtaining the best care for themselves.